Admission Requirements & Procedures

 You will want to review the admission requirements:

 - Hold the Master of Divinity degree or an equivalent.
-If needed, we will provide an individual analysis of your graduate work to determine if it is an acceptable equivalent.
+If needed, we will provide an individual analysis of your graduate work during the application process to determine if it is an acceptable equivalent.

 - Have a GPA of at least 3.25 for graduate work.